Stevie Wonder

 Stevie Wonder as a child

-Shortly after, she remarried, and her children took on a new last name—Morris.
+Soon after, she remarried, and the children took the new last name Morris.

-As a child, Stevie often worried about his mother.
-She frequently cried, partly because of his blindness, and he would reassure her that he was happy.
-In one interview, the musician admitted that it was his mother who taught him never to give up and to see things through to the end:
+Young Stevie often worried about his mother.
+She often cried, partly over his blindness, and he'd reassure her that he was happy.
+In one interview, Wonder admitted his mother taught him never to give up and always see things through:

 ...To never be ashamed.
-Not to let my past bury me.
+Not to let my past hold me back.
 When I was a kid, children laughed at me because I was blind.
-But I just got more curious: 'How can I climb this tree and get an apple for that girl?'
+But I just got more determined: 'How can I climb this tree and get an apple for that girl?'
 That's what mattered to me.
-We had sheds in our backyard, and we played a game where we'd jump from the top of the shed into the alley.
+We had sheds in our backyard, and we'd play this game jumping from the shed roof into the alley.
 Who could jump the farthest?
-The kids were like, 'Go, Steve, go!' but it seems I missed the moment when my brother Larry whispered, 'Mom's home.'
-So, I'm standing on the shed roof and say, 'Ready?
+The kids were like, 'Go, Steve, go!' but I missed when my brother Larry whispered, 'Mom's home.'
+So I'm standing on the shed roof and say, 'Ready?
 Here we go!'
 And I jumped right into my mother's arms.
 And she kicked that butt!

 First Works

-The boy grew up as a true musical prodigy.
-From the age of two, Stevie enthusiastically drummed with spoons on everything within reach, singing popular songs.
-With his mother's help, he learned the Braille primer and how to play the harmonica.
+The boy was a true musical prodigy from the start.
+By age two, Stevie was enthusiastically drumming with spoons on anything he could reach while singing popular songs.
+His mother helped him learn Braille and the harmonica.

-The family was very poor, but the neighbors gave the boy a drum set, and then a piano appeared in the house.
-He quickly began to pick out tunes on it: first, from his favorite Ray Charles, who was also a blind black musician, and then from other performers.
-Meanwhile, the boy started singing in the church choir and gave impromptu concerts for his neighbors.
+Though the family was very poor, neighbors gave the boy a drum set, and eventually a piano found its way into the house.
+He quickly started picking out tunes: first from his hero Ray Charles, another blind Black musician, then from other artists.
+Meanwhile, he joined the church choir and performed impromptu concerts for neighbors.

 Little Stevie Wonder - Fingertips (1963)

-In 1961, Stevie presented his own song "Lonely Boy" to Ronnie White, a member of the famous group The Miracles.
-The musician, impressed by the young performer's talent, immediately arranged an audition for him with Berry Gordy, the president of the Motown record company.
-They signed a contract with the boy right away and suggested he take the stage name "Wonder" because he truly was a little wonder.
+In 1961, Stevie played his original song "Lonely Boy" for Ronnie White from the legendary group The Miracles.
+Blown away by the young performer's talent, White immediately set up an audition with Berry Gordy, president of Motown Records.
+They signed him on the spot and suggested the stage name "Wonder" – because he truly was a little wonder.
 That's how he was introduced: "Little Stevie Wonder."

 Stevie Wonder in his youth